osmlab/name-suggestion-index/CONTRIBUTING.md

 * Delete the (not preferred) entry for `"shop/department_store|VinMart"`

 For "Carrefour" we know that can be both a supermarket and a fuel station.
 It's two different things.
-* Add `"nomatch": ["shop/supermarket|Carrefour"]` to the `"amenity/fuel|Carrefour"` entry
-* Add `"nomatch": ["amenity/fuel|Carrefour"]` to the `"shop/supermarket|Carrefour"` entry
+* Make sure both entries have a `brand:wikidata` tag and appropriate `locationSet`.

-Existing tagging (you can compare counts in `dist/names_keep.json`), information at the relevant Wikipedia page or the company's website, and [OpenStreetMap Wiki tag documentation](https://wiki.openstreetmap.org/wiki/Map_Features) all help in deciding whether to match or nomatch these duplicates.
+Existing tagging (you can compare counts in `dist/names_keep.json`), information at the relevant Wikipedia page or the company's website, and [OpenStreetMap Wiki tag documentation](https://wiki.openstreetmap.org/wiki/Map_Features) all help in deciding how to address duplicate warnings.

 If the situation is unclear, one may contact the [local community](https://community.osm.be/) and ask for help.